denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

- 2. Input the protein sequence for the diploid sequences into the `query sequence` field, and for a given candidate gene , the job name should end with the identifier (`diploid_g46214`).
-It is very important that this identifier is given due to naming requirements in subsequent commands.
+ 2. Input the diploid protein sequence into the `query sequence` field, and for a given candidate gene , the job name should be `diploid_g46214`.
+It is very important that this name is given due to naming requirements in subsequent commands.

  3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`